About Me – Photos | Flyers

 Lessons – Guitar | Harmonica | Ukulele

 I love working with both children and adults!
 I began teaching guitar in 1999, and then expanded to offer harmonica and ukulele a decade later.
 In 2009, I also began teaching online via Skype.
-My online teaching has allowed me to help folks in New Zealand, Australia, Ireland, and Canada, as well as a handful of different US states.
+My online teaching has allowed me to help folks in New Zealand, Australia, Ireland, France, and Canada, as well as a handful of different US states.
 Please visit my teaching websites above for my rates and availability, plus free songs for students.

 My own music can generally be categorized as folk-pop.
 It’s catchy stuff with smart lyrics, heart, and a sense of humor.
 I lean toward acoustic instruments, but I’m not ruling out a synth-pop record yet, either.

 In September of 2009, I released my fourth CD, titled “The Reluctant Hook (and the day that caught it),” and I think it’s probably the best thing I’ve done, both from a writing and a production perspective.